 Our home!
 Our neighborhood!
 Our lovely tiny area within the יקום and the חלל.
 The Milky Way in Hebrew is שביל החלב (pronounced: shveel-ha-cha-lav).
 Where in the שביל החלב would you want to go?
 To which כוכב לכת would you like to go on a trip?
 Let us know in the comments of this article.

 Learn Hebrew today.
 Travel around the Universe tomorrow.

-There’s one thing for sure: At least today, it will be much easier to learn Hebrew than to go check if there is intelligent life on Mars.
+There’s one thing for sure: at least today, it will be much easier to learn Hebrew than to go check if there is intelligent life in other planetary systems.
 Join one of the Rosen School’s online Hebrew courses and start mastering this ancient language.